leadencat/Text-Editor/README.md

 A text editor that includes formatting for JavaScript syntax.
 You can install the application for it to be able to run offline.

 ## Usage
-Open 'J.A.T.E.' in the browser, or open downloaded application.
+Open 'T.E.' in the browser, or open downloaded application.
 After any additions, changes will be saved automatically.

 ## Links
 GitHub Repo: